-In FEDERICA, the incidence of symptomatic heart failure (NYHA class III or IV) with a LVEF decline of at least 10%-points from baseline and to <50% was 0.4% of PHESGO treated patients vs 0% of intravenous pertuzumab and trastuzumab-treated patients during neoadjuvant phase.
-Of the patients who experienced symptomatic heart failure, all PHESGO-treated patients had recovered (defined as 2 consecutive LVEF measurements above 50%) at the data cutoff.
-The incidences of symptomatic heart failure with a LVEF decline of at least 10%-points from baseline and to <50% were similar in the adjuvant and in the follow-up phases.
-Asymptomatic or mildly symptomatic (NYHA class II) declines in LVEF of at least 10%-points from baseline and to <50% (confirmed by secondary LVEF) were not reported in PHESGO-treated patients and 0.4% of intravenous pertuzumab and trastuzumab-treated patients during the neoadjuvant phase, of whom none of the PHESGO-treated patients or intravenous pertuzumab and trastuzumab-treated patients had recovered at the data cutoff.
-The incidences of asymptomatic or mildly symptomatic (NYHA class II) declines in LVEF of at least 10%-points from baseline and to <50% (confirmed by secondary LVEF) were similar in the adjuvant phase.
-In the follow up phase, 3.6% of intravenous pertuzumab and trastuzumab-treated patients vs 1.6% of PHESGO treated patients had this type of cardiac events.
+In FEDERICA, the incidence of symptomatic heart failure (NYHA class III or IV) with a LVEF decline of at least 10%-points from baseline and to <50% was 0.4% of Phesgo treated patients vs 0% of intravenous pertuzumab and trastuzumab-treated patients.
+Of the patients who experienced symptomatic heart failure, all Phesgo-treated patients had recovered (defined as 2 consecutive LVEF measurements above 50%) at the data cutoff.
+Asymptomatic or mildly symptomatic (NYHA class II) declines in LVEF of at least 10%-points from baseline and to <50% (confirmed by secondary LVEF) were reported in 0.4% of Phesgo-treated patients and 0.8% of intravenous pertuzumab and trastuzumab-treated patients, of whom none of the Phesgo-treated patients or intravenous pertuzumab and trastuzumab-treated patients had recovered at the data cutoff.